Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Rachel Oates liked the poems overall and pointed out some mistakes

-You either like the way she's humble and careless, putting her casual selfie on the back of the book cover, or you think she's pretentious and cheap in her expression.
-Yet, no one can say anything wrong about Del Rey's songwriting, which flows naturally, telling stories about the nostalgic 50s Hollywood dreams.
+You may enjoy the way she's humble and careless, putting her casual selfie on the back of the book cover.
+Yet, you may think she's pretentious and cheap in her expression.
+Still, no one can say anything wrong about Del Rey's songwriting, which flows naturally, telling stories about the nostalgic 50s Hollywood dreams.
 Out of all these reasons, Lana tried herself at the usually-hated "celebrities poetry collection."

 2. "The Rose That Grew From Concrete" by Tupac